osagha/arhu299/pages/syllabus.md

 I will link to helpful videos and articles in my lecture notes.
 Don't forget to use them!

 ### Group Work
 Group work is highly encouraged.
 Please try to find a study group early on, and try to meet up for each homework.
-I'll make a Discord chat for the class to help you all collaborate.
-As a reminder, copying code or prose directly from other students is plagiarism, so please make sure that all submitted work is your own.
+As a reminder, please make sure that all submitted work is your own.

 ### Food, Sleep, and Exercise
 Taking care of yourself is the foundation for all success in life.
 Make sure you come to class well-rested, nourished, and ready to learn.
 (If you need to eat or drink beverages in class, that's fine with me.)